Consorts of the Xianfeng Emperor: Xianfeng era

 Lady Irgen Gioro entered the palace in 1852 and was given a title of Noble Lady Ying (英貴人).
 In March 1852, Noble Lady Ying received one black lacquered copper clock.
-In October 1852, Lady Irgen Gioro was promoted to Concubine Ying (英嬪) In October 1853, she was demoted to Noble Lady Yi (伊貴人) so as to fullfill the limit of 6 concubines.
+In October 1852, Lady Irgen Gioro was promoted to Concubine Ying (英嬪) In October 1853, she was demoted to Noble Lady Yi (伊貴人) to fulfill the limit of 6 concubines.
 On 11 January 1855，during the burial of Concubine Yun all imperial concubines stayed in the Tiancun village.
 Noble Lady Yi, who arrived from Ji'an studio, departed to the Forbidden city earlier than other concubines.
 In March 1855, she was demoted to First Class Female Attendant Yi because of her behavior during the funeral.
 In January 1857, Lady Irgen Gioro was demoted to Second Class Female Attendant.
 Second Attendant Yi fell ill in May 1856 and was suddenly restored as First Class Female Attendant Ping (玶常在; "ping" as a kind of fine jade).
 First Class Female Attendant Ping died on 15 August 1856 and was buried in Xihua garden in Tiancun on 27 August 1856.
 Her coffin was interred in Ding Mausoleum in 1864.